michaelb/sniprun/README.md

 - **All-language support**.
 Sniprun can work with virtually any language, including compiled ones.
 If the language is not supported yet, anyone can create a sniprun interpreter for it!
 - **Better output**.
 Sniprun doesn't use precious screen space (like [codi](https://github.com/metakirby5/codi.vim) or [vim-slime](https://github.com/jpalardy/vim-slime)) by default (but it can).
-- **Promising evolution perspectives**: LSP usage is in the goals plan, to make testing/ running even better (with things like auto-fecthing variables & functions definitions).
-Those will comply at least with the File support level for a truly amazing experience.
-(I'll need some help with that though).
 - **Fast, extendable and maintainable**: this is not a 2k-lines vim script, nor an inherently limited one-liner.
 It's a Rust project designed to be as clear and "contribuable" as possible.

+In a future version, I hope to include LSP support for a truly amazing experience.
+That's a bit out of reach for now.